-During reversing, the drive motor is without current (46) to avoid burning contact in the reversing switch.
-This is achieved by manoeuvring the wash motor relay via contact 1b or 2b, by cutting out the current 1 1/2 seconds before contacts 4 and 5 change over and not engaging the wash motor relay until 1 1/2 seconds after changeover.
+During reversing, the drive motor is without current to avoid burning contacts in the reversing switch.
+This is achieved by energizing the wash motor relay via contact 1b or 2b, by cutting out the

+Fig. relay via contact 1b or 2b, by cutting out the current 1 1/2 seconds before contacts 4 and 5 change over and not engaging the wash motor relay until 1 1/2 seconds after changeover.
 See sequence diagram.
 Normal reversing action 12/3, gentle action 3/12 seconds.